clojure-emacs/clojure-ts-mode/README.md

 - [tree-sitter-regex](https://github.com/tree-sitter/tree-sitter-regex/releases/tag/v0.24.3), which will be used for regex literals if available and if
   `clojure-ts-use-regex-parser` is not `nil`.

+`clojure-ts-clojurescript-mode` can optionally use `tree-sitter-javascript` grammar to highlight JS syntax in `js*` forms.
+This is enabled by default and can be turned off by setting `clojure-ts-clojurescript-use-js-parser` to `nil`.

+`clojure-ts-jank-mode` can optionally use `tree-sitter-cpp` grammar to highlight C++ syntax in `native/raw` forms.
+This is enabled by default and can be turned off by setting `clojure-ts-jank-use-cpp-parser` to `nil`.

 If you have `git` and a C compiler (`cc`) available on your system's `PATH`, `clojure-ts-mode` will install the grammars when you first open a Clojure file and `clojure-ts-ensure-grammars` is